hamzafar/deep_learning_toys/README.md

 Alex has recently come to know about the new form of electricty that can transform the industrization.
 He is really excited to learn about it.
 So, he plans to build a basic circuit to start learning with that can replicate *XOR* gate but he is not using electric gate, instead he tries to implement this "new" concept in his knowledge.

 As Alex is new-bie in the field and he really does not know much about this field concepts but all he knows that there is tool Regression that can build *XOR* gate.
 So, he just picks up the tool and starts building his first basic *XOR* gate.
 His detailed demo of gate can be seen on the following link: [Make first gate](https://www.kaggle.com/hamzafar/derivation-in-context-of-logistic-regression)

+In his first attempt, Alex just used only two input values to validate his gate operation either it's working fine or not.
+But surperising his gate is giving him superb results as it is working ~100% accurately.
+He does not hold himself and after making his hands dirty to build *XOR* gate with simple input he thinks to generalize this circut gate with more complex inputs to check how his work is robust.
+In the link [Regression for XOR](https://www.kaggle.com/hamzafar/regression-for-xor) he automates the gate and check it on various load setting(by load setting we mean different shape of input data).

+But, alas, his automated Rgression gate is not powreful to cope up load testing.

+**(WORK IN PROCESS!!
+He is exploring to build gate more powerful.)**